2nd Alert issued today

 Please Contact the Pennsylvania Game Commission Today!

 Over the last several years, there has been a growing debate concerning the use of crossbows in Pennsylvania.
-At its upcoming meeting, the Pennsylvania Game Commission will be voting on a proposal that would make Pennsylvania the twelfth state to allow the use of crossbows during the state archery season.
-This meeting will be held from Sunday, January 25 to Tuesday, January 27.
+On Tuesday, January 27, the Pennsylvania Game Commission will be voting on a proposal that would make Pennsylvania the twelfth state to allow the use of crossbows during the state archery season.

 Roxane Palone, President